ilovecheesebuthatejava/ReconWorm/README.md

 This should only be used in bug bounty or authorised pentesting and the active mode sends out a lot of requests so read RoE of your program your running this against.

 ## Features
-- Automates common reconnaissance workflows
+- Automates common reconnaissance (subdomain enum/port enum/ANS enum/)
-- Organises scan output into a user-defined directory
+- Organises scan output into a neat directorys and txt files
-- Designed for learning, research, and ethical security testing
+- Designed for automated recon for bug hunters

 ---